hashicorp/waypoint-examples/project-templates/docker/starter/README.md

 ### Platform Engineer Workflow

-Terraform Module
+#### Terraform Module

+Create a Terraform Cloud no-code module that defines any and all infrastructure that an app will need in your org.
+In this case, a null resource.

 - Create a new git repo called `terraform-null-waypoint-template-starter`
 - Copy everything from `[./terraform-null-waypoint-template-starter](./terraform-null-waypoint-template-starter) to your new repo
 - Commit and push your changes
 - Create and push a tag (e.g. `git tag v0.0.1; git push --tags`)

-Terraform Cloud
+#### Terraform Cloud

 - Log into your enterprise-tier Terraform Cloud organization
 - Publish a new [private registry](https://developer.hashicorp.com/terraform/cloud-docs/registry) module
 - Connect your module to your `terraform-null-waypoint-template-starter` git repo
 - Add your module the [no-code](https://developer.hashicorp.com/terraform/cloud-docs/no-code-provisioning/module-design) provision allowlist
 - Create an API token, and save this for the next step

-HCP Waypoint
+#### Initialize HCP Waypoint

 - Create a new HCP project
 - Activate waypoint
 - [Install waypoint locally]([url](https://developer.hashicorp.com/waypoint/tutorials/get-started-docker/get-started-install))
 - Configure a new local waypoint context by clicking Manage -> Connect to Waypoint in the CLI
 - Start a local runner agent by running `waypoint runner agent`

+#### Create a Project Template

+- Click "Settings" and add your TFC organization name and token
 - Create a new project template using the below inputs:
-- Click "Settings" and add your TFC organization name and token

 waypoint.hcl
 ```hcl